Omjade/IPL-Performance-Data-Analytics/README.md

 - Win margins by season
 - Man of the Match distribution

-_👉 Dashboards are available on request or in the `/PowerBI` folder._
+_👉 Dashboards are available on request._

 ---